WHY WE FORGET

 3. Psychological reasons:

 Motivated forgetting – it is easier to remember unpleasant things than pleasant ones; this is especially true for pessimistic people.
-Likewise, uninteresting concepts, ideas or memories are more difficult to remember than pleasant or unpleasant ones.
+Even worse, uninteresting concepts, ideas and memories are more difficult to remember than pleasant or unpleasant ones.

 According to famous psychologist Sigmund Freud, unpleasant things are often pushed away and stopped from entering the conscious.
 This concept is known as motivated forgetting through either repression (subconscious act) or suppression (conscious act).